 Can a buyer win an offer without covering the appraisal gap?

 There are also several other points in a real estate contract where the Buyer can strengthen their offer.
-In this sellers market, it may be difficult for the Seller to find and purchase a home, so one of their top concerns may be a closing date that will accommodate the time needed for them to buy another home.
+In a sellers market, it may be difficult for the Seller to find and purchase a home, so one of their top concerns may be a closing date that will accommodate the time needed for them to buy another home.
 So in this case, you may see the Seller request a Post-Closing Occupancy Agreement (PCOA) from the Buyer.

 Other ways for Buyers to win offers in this market are discussed on my page: Writing A Strong Offer in Today’s Sellers Market